mozilla/treeherder/tests/README.md

 ### Prepare your development environment

-Ensure pre-commit hooks are enabled
+Ensure pre-commit hooks are enabled.

+**Do not enable on Windows** - `isort` is not given the correct parameters, it conflicts with travis verification, and will never pass.

     pip install pre-commit
     pre-commit install